Chad96/Chad96/README.md

 ### Hi there 👋

+My name is Chadrack Ndalamba.
+I am a young, professional, hardworking individual who is always motivated to show the best version of myself.
+I am an aspiring full-stack software engineer and a quality-conscious person with top-notch teamwork and customer skills.
+I have excellent communication skills, very good at multitasking, and I adhere to deadlines.

 <!--
 **Chad96/Chad96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.